-The operating notes in this section only apply to Unison functionality (when a Unison plug-in is loaded in Console/LUNA's dedicated Unison insert).
+The operating notes in this section only apply to Unison functionality (when a Unison plug-in is loaded in Console's dedicated Unison insert).

-The notes do NOT apply to Unison plug-ins that are used in Console/LUNA's standard inserts, nor via VST/AU/RTAS/AAX64 within a DAW, even when a Unison plug-in title is used.
+These notes do NOT apply with Unison plug-ins that are used in Console's standard inserts, nor via VST/AU/RTAS/AAX64 plug-ins within a DAW, even when a Unison plug-in title is used.
 In this scenario, Unison plug-ins function the same as all standard (non-Unison) UAD plug-in titles and there is no physical or electrical hardware interaction.

-Important: Unison functionality is available only when Unison-enabled UAD plugins are loaded within Console/LUNA in the unique Unison inserts.
+Note: Unison functionality is available only when Unison-enabled UAD plug-ins are loaded within Console in the dedicated Unison inserts.

-- When a Console/LUNA session is loaded (via Console Recall menu, DAW sessions containing the Console Recall plug-in, or double-clicking Console/LUNA files on disk), ALL Console settings are overridden (changed) by the saved session, including all apollo hardware input settings such as +48V and PAD.
-See Loading Sessions: Hardware settings are overridden for additional details. - Unison insert processing is always recorded in the DAW (regardless of the current Channel Insert Effects setting) because Unison plug-ins process the physical inputs. - A microphone, line input, or Hi-Z instrument source must be attached to the Apollo input channel for Unison plug-in processing in the Unison insert to be audible. - Apollo's hardware preamp controls remain active even if the Unison plug-in is disabled. - Because Apollo's front panel preamp controls are always current and inherited by the Unison plug-in, changes made to a Unison plug-in when the plug-in is bypassed are not retained when the plug-in is reactivated. - A Unison plug-in's modeled behaviors and parameter ranges are used by the hardware controls whenever possible, even if the attribute is different than Apollo's stock preamps.
-For example, if the Unison plug-in has a 15 dB pad, then Apollo's front panel PAD button value will use the Unison plug-in's 15 dB value instead of Apollo's stock 20 dB value. - Default gain levels when a Unison plug-in is inserted can vary from Apollo's default (non-Unison) preamp levels, and also between various Unison plug-in titles.
+- Caution: When a Console session is loaded (via Console Recall menu, DAW sessions containing the Console Recall plug-in, or double-clicking Console files on disk), ALL Console settings are overridden (changed) by the saved session, including all Arrow hardware preamp settings such as +48V and PAD.
+See Loading Sessions: Hardware settings are overridden for additional details. - Unison insert processing is always recorded in the DAW (regardless of the current Channel Insert Effects setting) because Unison plug-ins process the physical inputs. - When a channel strip preset is saved from a preamp channel, the channel strip preset contains the state of the preamp channel's Unison insert. - When a preamp channel strip preset is loaded into a preamp channel, the Unison insert state is replaced by the Unison instance state in the preamp channel strip preset.
+For example, if the preamp channel strip preset's Unison insert is empty, the Unison insert will be empty after loading the channel strip preset. - Arrow's top panel preamp controls are always current.
+Therefore, changes made to a Unison plug-in when the plug-in is bypassed are not retained when the plug-in is reactivated. - A Unison plug-in's modeled behaviors and parameter ranges are used by the hardware controls whenever possible, even if the attribute is different than Arrow's stock preamps.
+For example, if the Unison plug-in has a 15 dB pad, then Arrow's top panel PAD button value will use the Unison plug-in's 15 dB value instead of Arrow's stock 20 dB value. - Default gain levels when a Unison plug-in is inserted can vary from Arrow's default (non-Unison) preamp levels, and also between various Unison plug-in titles.
 This is a by-product of accurate preamp modeling.
-Because hardware preamp designs from each manufacturer vary, they all have different total gain amounts, control ranges, and control response curves, whether Mic, Line, or Hi-Z. - If a Unison plug-in does not contain settings that are available on Apollo (pad, low cut filter, etc), the Apollo settings are not changed when the Unison plugin settings are loaded, and the Apollo settings are still available for control via Apollo's front panel and/or Console/LUNA channel.
+Because hardware preamp designs from each manufacturer vary, they all have different total gain amounts, control ranges, and control response curves, whether Mic, Line, or Hi-Z. - If a Unison plug-in does not contain settings that are available on Arrow (pad, low cut filter, etc), the Arrow settings are not changed when the Unison plug-in settings are loaded, and the Arrow settings are still available for control via Arrow's top panel and/or Console channel.